refractionPOINT/lce_doc/docs/troubleshooting.md

 disconnecting from the cloud for a few seconds.
 This means that if you notice a sensor is offline when you expect it to be online, give it 30 seconds, and in most situations it will come back online within 5 seconds.

+### Upgrading Sensors

+To ensure the sensor version is up-to-date, open the "Install Sensors" page in the web app (under "Setup") and navigate to the "Upgrading Sensors" section.

+Upgrading sensors is done transparently for you once you click the button in the web app interface.
+You do not need to re-download installers (in fact the installer stays the same).
+The new version should be in effect across the organization within about 20 minutes.

 ## Sensor not Connecting
 Sensors connect to the LimaCharlie.io cloud via an SSL connection on port 443.
 Make sure your network allows such a connection.
 It is a very common port typically used for HTTPS so an issue is highly unlikely.